RachFairchild/acnh-bingo/README.md

 Bingo Hopper is a lightweight and responsive web application built using React, Node.js, CSS3, and HTML5 and powered by the [Nookipedia API](https://api.nookipedia.com/).

-Part Bingo board and part scavenger hunt, Bingo Hopper is a unique take on an old classic, providing an Animal Crossing-specific resource for professional streamers and casual players alike.
+Part bingo board and part scavenger hunt, Bingo Hopper is a unique take on an old classic, providing an Animal Crossing-specific resource for professional streamers and casual players alike.
 ## Demo

 <div align="center" display="block">